 Staying at hostels as you explore new places is a great way to save some money or have extra to spend on those all-important experiences.
 Unlike hotels, hostels don’t come with all the expected amenities so strategic packing is required to make sure you’re not caught short without shower gel or a towel!
-YHA have created a list of essentials every traveller needs to pack before staying at a hostel – read below and get packing.
+YHA have created a traveller’s checklist- read below and get packing.

 Following on from ear plugs, we advise packing a sleeping mask or two (you might want to share or have a spare).
 It’s almost impossible to know how far away you’ll be sleeping from a window and may need extra assistance to get good quality shut-eye.
 Eye masks take up no space and can guarantee a dark environment for when you need to catch up on precious sleep.